baldurmen/roundcube_fr_FEM/README.md

 ## English

 French is known to be a very gendered language.
-Some grammar rules like *masculine is always right* only contributes to reinforce the patriarcal chokehold on our society.
+Some grammar rules like *masculine is always right* only contributes to reinforce the patriarchal chokehold on our society.

 This git repository thus aims to offer a French gender neutral translation of